icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-rename](https://github.com/Khumozin/ngx-rename) - This repository contains PowerShell and Bash scripts to rename an Angular project folder and update relevant files, such as `angular.json`, `package.json`, `tsconfig.json`, and other configuration files.
 * [manifest](https://github.com/mnfst/manifest) - A lightweight Backend-as-a-Service (BaaS) that fits into a single YAML file.
 This [quick start](https://manifest.build/docs/angular) shows how to use it with Angular.
 * [zed-angular](https://github.com/nathansbradshaw/zed-angular) - This extension integrates the Angular Language Service into [Zed](https://zed.dev/).
-* [i18n-studio](https://marketplace.visualstudio.com/items/?itemName=AdrienAudouard.i18n-studio) - Powerful Angular internationalization (i18n) extension for VS Code that displays translations inline, provides autocompletion for i18n keys in TypeScript and HTML files, and offers quick access to translation files.
-Streamline your multilingual development workflow.
+* [i18n-studio](https://marketplace.visualstudio.com/items/?itemName=AdrienAudouard.i18n-studio) - A VS Code extension for Angular i18n that shows translations inline, autocompletes keys, and streamlines multilingual workflows.
 * [angular-http-server](https://github.com/simonh1000/angular-http-server) - Simple http-server for Single Page Apps (SPAs).
 * [Angular File Generator](https://marketplace.visualstudio.com/items?itemName=imgildev.vscode-angular-generator) - Supercharge your Angular development with intuitive and rapid file generation.
-Create components, services, modules, and more with just a few clicks - compatible with Angular 16-20.
 * [Angular Schematics Pro](https://cyrilletuzi.gumroad.com/l/schematicspro) - Ultimate Angular code generation in Visual Studio Code.
 * [vscode-angular-auto-import](https://github.com/ngx-rock/vscode-angular-auto-import) - Automatically suggests and inserts missing Angular component imports based on selectors used in templates.
 * [falso](https://github.com/ngneat/falso) - All the Fake Data for All Your Real Needs.